 For more information about setup, see Prerequisites.

-Support for Python is a new feature in SQL Server 2017 (CTP 2.0).
+Support for Python is a new feature in SQL Server 2017, beginning with CTP 2.0.
 Although the feature is in pre-release and not supported for production environments, we invite you to try it out and send feedback.